Tom-Sloan/Advanded_Machine_Learning_Paper_Implementation/descriptions.md

     - Maintained performance while only updating a small fraction of the model's parameters.

 5. Kojima, Takeshi, et al., "Large Language Models are Zero-Shot Reasoners," NeurIPS 2022.

     - Showed that large language models can perform reasoning tasks without task-specific training.
     - Demonstrated that appropriate prompting enables models to solve problems in a zero-shot setting.
     - Highlighted the emergent reasoning capabilities of large-scale pre-trained models.

+6. **Lewis, Patrick, et al., "Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks," NeurIPS 2020.**

+    - Introduced RAG, combining retrieval and generation for knowledge-intensive tasks
+    - Used dense passage retrieval with neural generation
+    - Enabled end-to-end training of retrieval and generation components
+    - Demonstrated strong performance on question answering and fact verification

 ## Vision Language Models